Skip to content

 • Wired Togehter

-Ensures that all linter, formatter and compiler work together and guarantees consistent code formatting and balanced line lengths (80 for JavaScript, 100 for Markdown, 120 for HTML).
+Ensures that the linter, formatter, and compiler work together, guaranteeing consistent code formatting and balanced line lengths (80 characters for JavaScript, 100 for Markdown, and 120 for HTML).

 • Support Visual Code